micc83/ReStable/README.md

         </tbody>
     </table>

-Now the only thing to do is to trigger the menu with:
+Now the only thing to do is to trigger the action with:

     $(window).ready(function () {
         $.ReStable();